 A tapeworm that's in the intestines for a long time can get big and block the appendix or other organs, leading to appendicitis and other problems.

 There are different types of tapeworm.
 One (fish tapeworm) can cause anemia because it uses up the vitamin B12 that a person needs to make red blood cells.

 The eggs of another type of tapeworm (pork tapeworm) cause a disease called cysticercosis (sis-tuh-ser-KOE-sis).
 This happens when pork tapeworm eggs from poop get into someone's mouth.
 (It doesn't happen from eating contaminated pork.)
-These larvae go through the intestinal wall and enter the bloodstream.
+They hatch into larvae, then go through the intestinal wall and enter the bloodstream.
 From there they can travel to different organs in the body, such as muscles, eyes, or brain, where they form cysts.
 This can lead to: